CaioCeretta/Rocketseat/formacao-em-angular/nivel-1/1 - iniciando com angular/aulas/my-first-project/first-project-comments.md

 For this example we can create a new component with the flags --inline-style and --inline-template.
-What these flags do, is prevent angular default behavior of creating the .html and .css along with the component, and initializes the template and css with different attributes: `template` in place of `templateUrl` where we would inform the path to the template element and `styles` in place of `styleUrl`.
+What these flags do, is prevent angular default behavior of creating the .html and .css along with the component, and initializes the template and css with different attributes: `template` in place of `templateUrl` where we would reference a file path to the template element and `styles` in place of `styleUrl`.

-In these attributes, we can place our inline styling which will work just as if we would
+In these attributes, we can place our inline styling which will work just as if we would inform a separate file